FSolM/posts-page/README.md

 ### A base tutorial project using React + Redux

-This is a tutorial project that uses the Laravel framework.
+This is a tutorial project that uses the React framework with adition of the Redux packages.
 This project was made following [this tutorial video](https://youtu.be/93p3LxR9xfM).

 Minor revisions may be made in the future.